How many people attend your camp?

 Can my family member come with me if they don't want to dance or play music?
 Is there anything for them to do?

 Yes there is a special "non-participating adult" registration fee for those family members.
-They are free to do what they like which could be biking, swimming, boating, watching and listening to classes, joining Happy Hour, attending presentations, shopping in town etc.
+They are free to do what they like which could be biking, swimming, boating, watching and listening to classes, joining Happy Hour, attending presentations, exploring the local area, etc.

 How many people use the beach or swim on a regular basis?